ACT4E/ACT4E-mcdp-exercise-template/README.md

 You can create a new terminal using Terminal -> New Terminal.

-## Running tests
+## Install dependencies

 Install this package and dependencies using:

     pip install -e .

-The main dependency installed is `ACT4E-mcdp` which is also available [on this repo](https://github.com/ACT4E/ACT4E-mcdp).
+The main dependency installed is `ACT4E-mcdp` which is available [on this repo](https://github.com/ACT4E/ACT4E-mcdp).
 That library takes care of parsing the models and queries.
+Please refer to the [online documentation](https://act4e-mcdp.readthedocs.io/en/latest/) for more information.

 If we tell you to update the library, use this:

     pip install -U ACT4E-mcdp

+## Running the tests

 Use this command to download the test cases: